 Note that there is a code for mobile telephone.
 However, it is denoted as an audio source, and not a source for video.
 Use of a mobile telephone with a video shall be indicated as Code 10.

 For analog files, it is possible to keep the analog recording (such as on a tape) at a specified location Reference to that location is made in Field 20.994 (External file reference / EFR).
 The data itself need not be contained in the transmission file.
 This is also true of digital files.
-For extremely large digital files, the preferred method the data stored in a file that may be remotely accessed in a secure manner.
+For extremely large digital files, the preferred method is to have the data stored in a file that may be remotely accessed in a secure manner.

 Field 20.015 is required for video data (Source representation format / SFT).
-It specifies the digital format (such a AVI) or for analog, it is specified as ANALOG.
+It specifies the digital format (such as AVI) or, for analog, it is specified as “ANALOG”.
 The second information item allows the user to specify any special decoding information, if special keys are needed to access the data, etc.

 If the analyst desires to mark relevant portions of the video recording that are of special interest, up to 99 such markings can be entered in Field 20.019 (Time index / TIX).
 The data elements of this field are the start and end times for each segment.